Go Back Email Link

 • After the dough has been kneaded well, stretch it out to a rough square.
 Sprinkle over the tiakarete (chocolate) and karanipere (cranberries), fold it in from the edges and knead it for 3 extra mintutes by hand until it is distributed well.

-• Add it a bowl and rise for 1 hour 45 mins - 2 1/2 hours.
-The main thing to look for is that the dough has doubled in size.
+Cover with a tea towel and rise for 1 hour 45 mins - 2 1/2 hours.
+When the dough has doubled in size, it is ready for shaping.

-• Once it has doubled in size tip the dough on to a lightly floured bench and cut in to 12 equal pieces.
-The easiest way is to weigh the dough on a scale but you can also eye ball it (I often do).
+• Once the dough has doubled in size tip the dough on to a lightly floured bench and cut in to 12 equal pieces.
+You can use a scale for accuracy here or you can eye ball it (which is what I often do).

 You will see I don't use extra flour when I roll the buns as it prevents the ease of rolling.
 If you do want to use a little flour just sprinkle a little at a time.
 Refer to the video on how to roll the buns.